pytorch/rfcs/RFC-0025-improving-incremental-builds.md

 ## **How we teach this**
 This change doesn't effect end-users.

-For PyTorch developers, documentation should be written on how to write code in compliance with the two enforcement macros and linked in the corresponding error messages.
+For PyTorch developers, a developer wiki entry should outline the motivation from this RFC and describe how to write code in compliance with the two enforcement macros:
+- How to include the new per-operator headers
+- Using the include-what-you-use tool
+- Structuring headers to minimize unnecessary dependencies
+- Modifying kernels to be `TORCH_ASSERT_NO_OPERATORS` compliant

+This wiki entry should also be linked from the enforcement macro error messages to increase visibility.

 ## **Unresolved questions**
 - Is it possible/desirable to enforce `TORCH_ASSERT_NO_OPERATORS` automatically?